henriquelalves/GodotTIE/README.md

 ## Installation:
 You'll need the Godot Engine to do this.

-1. Clone or download this repository;
-2. Copy the folder "Text Interface Engine" to your Godot project;
-3. Instance "text_interface_engine.scn" as a node in the scene that you want the Text Interface.

-The "addon" is a experimental feature (as it is only available in Godot HEAD version on GitHub for now).
 To use GodotTIE as an Addon:

 1. Copy the "addons" folder to your project.